brandiw/express-blogpulse/readme.md

 * Add the ability to edit articles
 * Instead of redirecting to `/authors/new` to create a new author, have the form appear using a Bootstrap modal.
-* Add the ability to create rich text articles and comments using Markdown.
-  * Front-end Bootstrap Markdown editor
-  * A markdown parser for your EJS templates

 ## Deliverables